emarkworth/Rosalind/README.md

-# Rosalind
+# Rosalind Code Repository

-Rosalind code - python village and bioinformatics stronghold.
+This repo is for recording all of my code used to answer Rosalind Bioinformatics coding problems.
+Relevant and recent work will be found in the Roslind "Bioinformatics Stronghold" directory.